Privacy Policy

 • provide the requested services to you;

-We will tell you when we ask for information which is not a contractual requirement or is not needed to comply with our legal obligations.
+We will tell you when we ask for information that is not a contractual requirement or is not needed to comply with our legal obligations.

 Automated Decision-Making